 - Each nominee may only be considered for one (1) award category.

 - No person can nominate herself/himself for the REACH Awards

 - Nominees must be working in the field of human disease elimination and/or in the COVID-19 response and/or in a climate and health crisis response in low or middle income settings but may come from any sector (civil society, academia, private sector, medicine, etc.) This may include efforts to eliminate transmission or eliminate a disease as a public health threat.

 - Elimination of transmission entails reduction to zero of the incidence of infection caused by a specific pathogen in a defined geographical area, with minimal risk of reintroduction, as a result of deliberate efforts; continued actions to prevent re-establishment of transmission may be required.

 - Elimination as a public health problem encompasses both infection and disease.
 It is defined by achievement of measurable global targets set by WHO in relation to a specific disease.
 When reached, continued actions are required to maintain the targets and/or to advance the interruption of transmission.

-- Eligible disease areas may include but are not limited to: polio, neglected tropical diseases, malaria, tuberculosis and pandemics (e.g. Ebola, SARS, Zika).
+- Eligible disease areas may include but are not limited to: poliomyelitis, Neglected Tropical Diseases, Malaria, Tuberculosis and pandemics (e.g. Ebola, SARS, Zika).

-- Nominees must be able to travel to the UAE for the Reaching the Last Mile global health forum on 19 November 2019.
+- Nominees must be able to travel to the UAE for the Reaching the Last Mile global health forum.

-- The Crown Prince Court’s decision on applicant eligibility is final.
+- The Presidential Court’s decision on applicant eligibility is final.

 What are the categories for the REACH Awards?